theRealAph/ScopeLocals/README.md

 security, and performance.
 However, inheritable `ThreadLocal`s don't really work with thread pools, and run the risk of leaking information between unrelated tasks.

+We have experimented with a modified version of `ThreadLocal` that supports some of the characteristics of scope locals.
+However, carrying the additional baggage of `ThreadLocal` results in an implementation that is unduly burdensome, or an API that returns `UnsupportedOperationException` for much core functionality, or both.
+It is better, therefore, not to do that but to give scope locals a separate identity from thread locals.